emacdona/onlispBookClub/projects/blog/_posts/2023-12-03-lisp-macros.markdown

 2. An optional list of arguments.
 In this list, we expect to be able to use '`_`' for parameters we wish not to fix in the partial application.

-As shown in the code above, we'd like it to return a lambda whose formal parameters correspond to those in the arg list specified as '`_`'.
+As shown in the comment in code above, we'd like it to return a lambda whose formal parameters correspond to those in the arg list specified as '`_`'.
 We would like that lambda to "fix" the other arguments by creating a lexical closure over them.

 Now, wouldn't it be nice if we had a variable called 'new-function-arguments' that was a list of all the formal